haddocking/haddocking.github.io/software/haddock2.4/run.md

 *   _cool2_: second slow cooling SA with flexible side-chains at interface
 *   _cool3_: third slow cooling SA with flexible side-chains and backbone at interfaceand the tensor parameters R and D.

-For more information on using diffusion anisotropy as restraints for docking see also the [PCS restraints](/software/haddock2.4/PCS_help)section of the online HADDOCK manual.
+For more information on using diffusion anisotropy as restraints for docking see also the [PCS restraints](/software/haddock2.4/PCS_help) section of the online HADDOCK manual.
 Refer to the following publication for details of the implementation in HADDOCK:

 C. Schmitz and A.M.J.J.
 Bonvin, [Protein-Protein HADDocking using exclusively Pseudocontact Shifts.](https://doi.org/doi:10.1007/s10858-011-9514-4), *J. Biomol.
 NMR*, **50**,  263-266 (2011).